 The Garden open to visitors has a total of 4 planted hectares.
 This part is divided into three different gardens displaying a huge number of specimens belonging to around 4,000 plant species from the five continents, some of which are notable for their biological singularity, age and size.

 Apart from its scientific interest, the breath-taking scenery makes Marimurtra one of the most interesting botanical gardens in Europe.
-The beauty of the plants and the splendid views over the sea and the Costa Brava make it easy to understand why so many visitors –at present about 100,000 every year– have been coming to Marimurtra for decades.
+The beauty of the plants and the splendid views over the sea and the Costa Brava make it easy to understand why so many visitors –at present more than 100,000 every year– have been coming to Marimurtra for decades.